oras-project/artifacts-spec/descriptor.md

 - **`artifactType`** *string*

   This OPTIONAL property defines the type or Artifact, differentiating artifacts that use the `application/vnd.oras.manifest`.
 When the descriptor is used for blobs, this property MUST be empty.

-- **`annotations`** *string-string map*

-  This OPTIONAL property contains the annotations from the annotations field in the artifact manifest for this descriptor, if present.
-It does not include annotations from the blob descriptors.
-This property MUST use the [annotation rules](https://github.com/opencontainers/image-spec/blob/main/annotations.md#rules) and various use cases for references SHOULD define their own sets of annotations that clients can use to make decisions about which artifacts need to be pulled.

 ## Digests

 The _digest_ property of a Descriptor acts as a content identifier, enabling [content addressability](http://en.wikipedia.org/wiki/Content-addressable_storage).